gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

   - the header for the `SimObject`.
   - C++ libraries in alphabetical order.
   - other gem5 header files in alphabetical order.
-- We only define the constructor of the `HelloSimObject` class since that's the only function it has so far.
+- We only define `HelloSimObject's` constructor since that's the only function it has so far.
-- The `params` object passed to the `HelloSimObject::HelloSimObject` is an object of `HelloSimObjectParams` that inherits from `SimObjectParams`.
-This means `params` can be passed to the `SimObject::SimObject`.
+- The `params` object passed to the `HelloSimObject::HelloSimObject` constructor is an object of `HelloSimObjectParams` which inherits from `SimObjectParams`.
+This means `params` can then be passed on to the `SimObject::SimObject` constructor.

 ---